montrealrb/Montreal.rb/README.md

 $ bundle exec guard
 ```

+__PROTIP:__ install [ctags](http://ctags.sf.net) and guard will automatically generate an index (or tag) file
+of language objects found in source files that allows these items to be quickly and easily located by a text editor.

+- ex: macos `brew install ctags && sudo mv /usr/bin/ctags /usr/bin/ctags.bak`
+- ex: ubuntu `sudo apt-get install exuberant-ctags`

 ## Deploy

 The application does not have any deploy environment since it it still in development.